-The Thirty-Fifth Annual Conference on Neural Information Processing Systems (NeurIPS 2021) is an interdisciplinary conference that brings together researchers in machine learning, computational neuroscience, statistics, optimization, economics, computer vision, natural language processing, computational biology, and other fields.
+The Thirty-Sixth Annual Conference on Neural Information Processing Systems (NeurIPS 2022) is an interdisciplinary conference that brings together researchers in machine learning, neuroscience, statistics, optimization, computer vision, natural language processing, life sciences, natural sciences, social sciences, and other adjacent fields.
 We invite submissions presenting new and original research on topics including but not limited to the following:

 Deep Learning (e.g., architectures, generative models, optimization for deep networks)

-Reinforcement Learning (e.g., decision and control, planning, hierarchical RL)
+Reinforcement Learning (e.g., decision and control, planning, hierarchical RL, robotics)

 Probabilistic Methods (e.g., variational inference, causal inference, Gaussian processes)